JopaXd/opencv-license-plate-detection/README.md

 - If you don't get very good results, try changing the width and height in yolov3-custom.cfg to a higher resolution (width and heigt MUST be equal, the default resolution is 416x416, but i use 800x800 in this project).

+- Works ONLY with Python 3.8 or above!

 # Useful Links:

 - https://github.com/AlexeyAB/darknet